 The Wingara Mura Research Library was established around 1992 as the Koori Centre Research Library and started with a small collection of resources for the use of block mode students.
-The library has now grown to a library which holds a unique collection consisting of nearly 7000 items relating to Aboriginal and Torres Strait Islander culture and affairs, including rare and out of print materials.
+The library has now grown to a library which holds a unique collection of nearly 7000 items relating to Aboriginal and Torres Strait Islander culture and affairs, including rare and out of print materials.

-The library provides other services including access to local and Indigenous newspapers, photocopy and printing facilities and a quiet study area, as well as an on-site librarian to help you the items you need.
-Please note: this is a research library only, and items are not available to borrow or take off-site.
+The library provides other services including access to local and Indigenous newspapers, photocopy and printing facilities and a quiet study area, as well as an on-site librarian to help you find the items you need.
+As this is a research library, items are not available to borrow or take off-site.